South Bend's Defense Vehicle Boom Is Filling One Talent Gap and Deepening Another

 South Bend's defense and specialty vehicle manufacturing sector entered 2026 in a condition that looks, at first glance, like robust health.
 AM General's 2.4 million-square-foot Mishawaka complex is running USPS Next Generation Delivery Vehicle production at scale.
 Tier-2 suppliers have expanded headcounts by double digits.
 Total manufacturing employment across St. Joseph County has held steady.
 The numbers suggest a market in balance.

-The NGDV Ramp Changed the Labour Equation
+The NGDV Ramp Changed the Labor Equation

 AM General's execution of the $6 billion USPS Next Generation Delivery Vehicle contract reshaped the talent dynamics of the entire Michiana region.
 Production lines reached approximately 100 units per week by late 2024, with full-rate production targeting 50,000 or more units annually through 2025 and into 2026.
-This is a commercial vehicle programme operating at automotive scale inside a facility historically configured for low-volume, high-specification military production.
+This is a commercial vehicle program operating at automotive scale inside a facility historically configured for low-volume, high-specification military production.

 Where the Shortages Are Most Acute

-Cleared Programme Managers: The 94-Day Search
+Cleared Program Managers: The 94-Day Search

 AM General and its direct competitors have consistently listed 8 to 12 such positions simultaneously since the second quarter of 2024, with aggregate data showing only 0.8 qualified candidates per opening in the South Bend MSA.
 This ratio makes traditional job advertising and inbound applications functionally useless for these roles.
-A hiring leader posting a cleared programme manager position in South Bend is competing for candidates who are already employed, already cleared, and already being courted by employers in markets that pay 20 to 30% more.
+A hiring leader posting a cleared program manager position in South Bend is competing for candidates who are already employed, already cleared, and already being courted by employers in markets that pay 20 to 30% more.

 Aerospace-Specification Welders: A 67% Increase in Time to Fill